Natural environment and health

 Australian Institute of Health and Welfare (2022) Natural environment and health, AIHW, Australian Government, accessed 03 December 2023.

 Australian Institute of Health and Welfare.
-(2020).
+(2022).
 Natural environment and health.
 Retrieved from https://www.aihw.gov.au/reports/australias-health/natural-environment-and-health

 Natural environment and health.
-Australian Institute of Health and Welfare, 23 July 2020, https://www.aihw.gov.au/reports/australias-health/natural-environment-and-health
+Australian Institute of Health and Welfare, 07 July 2022, https://www.aihw.gov.au/reports/australias-health/natural-environment-and-health

 Australian Institute of Health and Welfare.
 Natural environment and health [Internet].
 Canberra: Australian Institute of Health and Welfare, 2022 [cited 2023 Dec.
 3].
 Available from: https://www.aihw.gov.au/reports/australias-health/natural-environment-and-health

-Australian Institute of Health and Welfare (AIHW) 2020, Natural environment and health, viewed 3 December 2023, https://www.aihw.gov.au/reports/australias-health/natural-environment-and-health
+Australian Institute of Health and Welfare (AIHW) 2022, Natural environment and health, viewed 3 December 2023, https://www.aihw.gov.au/reports/australias-health/natural-environment-and-health

 Get citations as an Endnote file: Endnote

 The natural environment comprises the atmosphere, land, water, oceans, and the diversity of living things (UN 2019).
 It provides essential resources for health and wellbeing including food, fresh water, wood and fibre, fuel and medicines.
 It also helps regulate weather, vegetation, soils, and the quality of water and air, and provides a range of aesthetic, cultural, recreational and spiritual services to people (Whitmee et al. 2015).